Men's Style: How to Dress for Your Body Type

 You’ve got a V (inverted triangular) frame if your shoulders are much wider than your hips and your waist.
 This is often the body shape of sportsmen and bodybuilders.

 Pick the right clothes for your type: flatter your athletic figure with nicely fitted (but not skin-tight) clothing.
 If your legs are strong and muscular, go for regular or semi-slim trousers.
 Slimmer legs look great in coloured fabrics, like camel or burgundy.
 On top, you can’t do much better than a round-neck tee or a short sleeve polo shirt.
 Fitted shirts are ideal too – just make sure you pick the right size for all-day comfort!
 And when you need a sweater or a pullover, choose round-necks over Vs, and avoid statement shoulder panels or collars (such as shawl collars) whenever you can.

 So, you've got an A frame.
 What does this mean and how could you dress?

-You’ve got an A (triangular) frame if your your hips and your waist are wider than your shoulders.
+You’ve got an A (triangular) frame if your hips and your waist are wider than your shoulders.
 Just like the peak of an A, you're smaller up top.

-So, now you have a starting point for your body type and you've got to grips with all our tips and tricks of how to make the most of it.
+So, now you have a strong starting point for great style; you know your body type and you've got to grips with all our tips and tricks of how to make the most of it.
 Just remember that nothing is set in stone.
 These rules can be bent to some extent, but they stand as great guidelines nonetheless.
-At the end of the day, the most important thing is to wear clothes that are comfortable – and that you feel good in.
+At the end of the day, the most important thing is to wear clothes that are comfortable and that you feel good in.